 You can use any gel medium like Liquitex or Golden.
-When you’ve got your pictures ready, apply a generous layer of a gel medium to the canvas and place the photo(s) face down.
+Then, when you’ve got your pictures ready, apply a generous layer of a gel medium to the canvas and place the photo(s) face down.

-Make sure you’ll get out all the air baubles.
+Make sure you’ll get out all the air bubbles.
 You can use a credit card, or something similar, to smooth the paper out.
 Let it dry, preferably overnight.

 Can I use mod podge?

-Once its dry, get a spray bottle and apply water on the paper.
-Then thoroughly wet, rub the paper off with your fingers, and the image will be revealed.
+Once it’s dry, get a spray bottle and apply water on the paper.
+Then thoroughly wet, gently rub the paper off with your fingers, and the image will be revealed.

 Don’t worry if some parts of the photo will rub off as well.
 That’s just the way it is.
 Keep going until the paper layer is gone.
-Seal it with another coat of the medium, let it dry and it’s done.
+Once it dries, the colors might be a bit pale/bland.
+To revive the color depth, you can use a veggie oil trick.
+With a clean cloth, wipe a bit of oil on the canvas.
+The colors should be deeper and more vivid.
+Then seal it with another coat of the medium, let it dry, and it’s done.